jsime/text-trac2gfm/README.md

 you wish you use explicitly during module import.
 The following functions are available for importing:

-## trac2gfm
+## trac2gfm ($markup, $title\_options)

 Provided a scalar containing TracWiki markup, returns a scalar containing GFM compliant markup.
 As many markup features as can be converted are, but please note that GitLab-flavored Markdown does not support absolutely everything that TracWiki does.

+An optional hash reference of title options may be provided as the second argument.
+The contents should be the same as what may be passed to `gfmtitle` and will be passed unaltered to that function whenever necessary.
+This ensures that any internal wiki links which are converted as part of the markup translation follow the same rules you may be using in your own direct invocations of `gfmtitle`.

-Additionally, if being performed as part of a wholesale Trac to GitLab migration (which is probably the case), you will be responsible for updating the various internal links which use identifiers that may have changed (ticket numbers, commit IDs, etc.).
+If being performed as part of a wholesale Trac to GitLab migration (which is probably the case), you will be responsible for updating the various internal links which use identifiers that may have changed (ticket numbers, commit IDs, etc.).
 Internal Wiki links will be corrected to use the GFM title format, however, so as long as your entire wiki is converted using these functions, the page references will come out intact.
 If you had been using Git repositories in Trac, then your commit IDs will likely also remain the same (as that process should be accomplished by simply switching remotes).
 Trac to GitLab conversions which go from SVN to Git will require additional massaging to maintain the `[n]` changeset references.

 Things that do get converted: